Bradley-Hower/about-me/README.md

 Lab 05
 I got stuck on one of the bento problems for much longer than I should have and it was driving me crazy.
 I finally figured it out after simplifying.
 I overthink things, always trying to dive so deep when sometimes the fish is just below the surface.
 I also find I really need to have enough fuel in me.
 Otherwise, I can not think clearly.

+Lab 06
+The struggle was there.
+But it wasn't so bad.
+I think the critical thing I need to keep in mind is to not over complicate everything.
+There are times when the solution is one layer simpler than I think it is.
+I think I have to make another loop or object, etc, but actually, the answer is much closer.
+Breaks are very important too.

+It is very exciting to be able to inject elements right into the DOM via JavaScript.
+I can see that this will open a lot more possibilities.
+The way JavaScript is coded with methods I find is a bit weird and can make it a bit confusing as the delineation isn't so clear between it and other purposes, such as pulling up a property.
+Also, dot notation vs bracket use, depending on the context.
+It seems it would be better to be consistent in convention.

+Learning about the STAR method in the career portion of this class was good for me I think.
+Having that structure I think is very helpful.
+I feel me speaking too much maybe is undesired, but it appears I am wrong.
+This was some great insight.